 - They will be kind, respectful and honest, demonstrate inclusive attitudes and have a sense of their role in our wider society

 Welcome to the Early Years Foundation Stage (EYFS), which is how the Government and early years professionals describe the time in your child’s life between birth and age 5.
 This is a very important stage as it helps your child get ‘school ready’ as well as preparing them for their future learning and successes.
 From when your child is born up until the age of 5, we strongly believe that their early years experience should be happy, active, exciting, fun and secure; and support their development, care and learning needs.
 In order for children to acquire a deep level of learning, it is important to ensure they have opportunities to build memory prompts, enabling them to recall things which they have learnt, effectively continuing to build their knowledge as they progress throughout education.

 - The legal welfare requirements which we follow to keep your child safe and promote their welfare.

 - The 7 areas of learning and development which define examples of your child’s play and activities as they learn new skills and knowledge.

-- Each area of learning is broken down into small steps, called ‘Development Matters Statements’, we use these along with our own professional judgement, to assess the progress your child is making.
+- Each area of learning is broken down into small steps, called ‘Development Matters Statements’, we use these along with our own progression of skills documents and professional judgement, to assess the progress your child is making.

 - Early Learning Goals are expected levels which your child should reach, usually by the end of their Reception year.
-It is important to remember that every child is an individual and will progress at different rates, some may exceed this goal, some may reach it, whilst some will still be working towards it into Year One.
+It is important to remember that every child is an individual and will progress at different rates, some may reach it, whilst some will still be working towards it into Year One.

 How my child will be learning?